kollersamuel/bluestaq-elevator/README.md

 A major assumption of this program is that this is a finite state machine and the application is built for a single machine and user.

-This program also assumes that there is no thirteenth floor, similar to real life.
+This program simulates some real attributes of most elevators, including there not being a thirteenth floor, and being able to make priority stops.

 # Setup